o2r-project/containerit/paper.md

 The system dependencies required by these packages are identified using the `sysreqs` package [@csardi_sysreqs_2019] and the corresponding [database and API](http://sysreqs.r-hub.io/).

 `dockerfile(..)` is the package's main user function and accepts session information objects, session information saved in a file, a set of R commands, an R script file, a [`DESCRIPTION`](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file) file, or an R Markdown document [@allaire_rmarkdown_2018].
-[Static program analysis](https://en.wikipedia.org/wiki/Static_program_analysis) using the package `automagic` [@brokamp_automagic_2017] is used to make sure the capturing environment has all required packages available, e.g. when creating Dockerfiles for R Markdown documents provided by a third party as a service [@nust_reproducibility_2018].
+[Static program analysis](https://en.wikipedia.org/wiki/Static_program_analysis) using the package `automagic` [@brokamp_automagic_2017] is used to make sure the capturing environment has all required packages available, e.g., when creating Dockerfiles for R Markdown documents provided by a third party as a service [@nust_reproducibility_2018].
 To capture the workflow environment, `containerit` executes the whole workflow a new R session using the package `callr` [@csardi_callr_2018], because static program analysis can be broken by using helper functions, such as `xfun::pkg_attach()` [@xie_xfun_2018], by unintended side-effects, or by seemingly clever or user-friendly ways to load packages (cf. first lines in R script file `tgis_a_1579333_sm7524.r` in [https://doi.org/10.6084/m9.figshare.7757069.v1](https://doi.org/10.6084/m9.figshare.7757069.v1)).
 Further parameters to the function comprise for example image metadata, base image, versioned installations, and filtering of R packages already installed in the base image.

 The package `containerit`'s main contribution is the automated capturing of runtime environments as `Dockerfile`s based on literate programming workflows [@gentleman_statistical_2007] to support reproducible research.
 Together with `stevedore` [@fitzjohn_stevedore_2019] it enables a completely R-based creation and manipulation of Docker containers.
 The impact on researcher's workflow using `containerit` is small because it can be applied after completing a workflow, but the captured snapshots can enhance the scholarly publication process (in particular review, interaction, and preservation) and may form a basis for more re-usable and transparent publications.
-In the future, `containerit` may support alternative container software, such as Singularity [@kurtzer_singularity_2017], enable parametrisation of container executions and pipelines as demonstrated by Kliko [@molenaar_klikoscientific_2018], or support proper creditation of software [@codemeta, @katz_software_2018].
+In the future, `containerit` may support alternative container software, such as Singularity [@kurtzer_singularity_2017], enable parametrisation of container executions and pipelines as demonstrated by Kliko [@molenaar_klikoscientific_2018], or support proper creditation of software [@codemeta; @katz_software_2018].

 **Related Work**